-The NGO based in Uttarakhand (Dehradun) provides special education, training in daily living activities to boost functional independence in persons with disabilities and empowers their families through counselling and information services--to aid their integration into society.
+Latika Roy Memorial Foundation is based in Uttarakhand (Dehradun) and providing special education, training in daily living activities to boost functional independence in persons with disabilities and empowers their families through counselling and information services to aid their integration into the society.

-The NGO ensures timely linkages to Government schemes, provides support, early intervention services, home-based education, skill development and employment for 500 disabled children in the Sunderbans, West Bengal--Baruipur, Namkhana, Mousuni Islands and Mathurapur.
+SUK is ensuring timely linkages to Government Schemes, providing the support system, early intervention services, home-based education, skill development and employment for 500 differently-abled children in the Sunderbans, West Bengal-Baruipur, Namkhana, Mousuni Islands and Mathurapur.

-SSK supports Centre for Special Education, a day school in Bengaluru for 300 children and young adults with disabilities.
+SSK is supporting Centre for Special Education, a day school in Bengaluru for 300 children and young adults with disabilities.
 The school has a strong volunteer base as also, a good teacher-student ratio.

-APD seeks to enhance the ecosystem for persons with disabilities across six districts, mainly in rural areas of North Karnataka.
-As a resource organisation, it is partnering with six organisations including NGOs and community-based organisations to build their capabilities for outreach and community-based rehabilitation.
+APD is enhancing the ecosystem for persons with disabilities across six districts, mainly in the rural areas of North Karnataka.
+As a resource organisation, it is partnering with six organisations including NGOs and Community-Based Organisations to build their capabilities for outreach and community-based rehabilitation.

-Ummeed delivers direct clinical services for 450 children with developmental disabilities hailing from poor families in Maharashtra and Gujarat.
-It conducts workshops for parents, other stakeholders so they are more sensitised, better trained, and are able to carry out early detection and management of such disabilities.
+Ummeed is delivering direct clinical services to 450 children with developmental disabilities hailing from poor families in Maharashtra and Gujarat.
+It conducts workshops for parents, other stakeholders so that they are more sensitised, better trained, and are able to carry out early detection and management of such disabilities.

-Vaani provides 100 deaf children and their families in Tumakuru district, Karnataka, with specialised services--educational, health, nutritional and skills development.
+Vaani is providing 100 deaf children and their families in Tumakuru district, Karnataka, with specialised services-educational, health, nutritional and skills development.
 It also focuses on capacity building and networking with stakeholders.

-Vidya Sagar provides early intervention services to 550 children with disabilities in Tamil Nadu, by training 1,250 families in care and therapy.
-It extends community rehabilitation programmes to rural areas of Madurai, and slums in Chennai.
+Vidya Sagar is providing early intervention services to 550 children with disabilities in Tamil Nadu, by training 1,250 families in care and therapy.
+It is also extending community rehabilitation programmes to rural areas of Madurai, and slums in Chennai.